lowik25/OSTcompil/README.md

 thanks to lacirev for the original persona 5 OST mod that I used to create this mod: [GitHub repository](https://github.com/kylepaulsen/RoR2-Original-Sound-Track) thanks to diggy for the original NierSoundtrack mod that I used to create this mod: [Thunderstore repository](https://thunderstore.io/package/diggy/NierSoundtrack/)

+## warning
+There are some sound issues.
+For the music to play, both the master volume and music volume in your settings must be set to 100%